 CBE Number: N/A

-This measure is to be submitted a minimum of once per performance period for patients diagnosed with otitis media with effusion.
+This measure is to be submitted each time a thyroidectomy or parathyroidectomy is performed during the performance period.
 This measure may be submitted by clinicians based on the services provided and the measure-specific denominator coding.

 - Submission Pathway: Traditional MIPS

 - High-Priority Type: Outcome

 - Meaningful Measures Area: Appropriate Use of Healthcare